RadioThermostat Wifi Thermostat

 When you first connect and every hour the click on the thermostat will be set to the time on the computer.

-I see a couple of gotchas that are not yet resolved in this first beta.
+There are some interesting features of the firmware that are not show stoppers but that you need to be aware of.
 Only the setpoint, heat or cool, that is active based on the mode is reported by the thermostat.
 Meaning that if you have the mode turned to 0/off the values in the computer are not updated.
 In heat mode only the heat setpoint is sent and in AC only the cool setpoint is sent.
 If you change one of the setpoints the mode of the stat is automatically changed to heat or ac depending on which you set.
-The fan state doesn’t seem to display the state of the fan in heat mode. but the thermostat state does update to reflect what it’s doing. (update: I got so fed up with it turning off the HOLD mode whenever I made a change that I have updated the code in XTension build 826 to maintain the hold status.
-So if you have HOLD on and change a setpoint, it will restore the hold setting after that, I also fixed a bug where the current temperature could return -1 sometimes)

 Make sure you’ve read the General Thermostat Notes